Medicine prices and margins

 Various false incentives and inadequate regulations affect the pricing and approval of medicines today.
 This means that medication in Switzerland is still more expensive than medication abroad and that unreasonable price demands by the industry go unchallenged.

-Many new high-price medicines will be licensed in the coming years.
-This raises questions of financeability and how to curb expenditure on medication.
-The current rules do not allow for new phenomena such as the personalisation of medicine, the handling of a lack of evidence (uncertainty) or combination products to be taken into account.
+Many new, high-priced medicines will be licensed in the coming years.
+This raises pressing questions about financial feasibility and how to curb rising costs in relation to new medication and therapies.
+The current set of rules is not equipped to respond adequately to new developments such as the personalisation of medicine, the handling of uncertainty where there is a lack of evidence or the evaluation of combination products.
+Under the approved second package of cost-containment measures (MNP2), the following measures have been adopted to curb medication costs in the long term:

 Your health partner